A Unifying Causal Framework for Analyzing Dataset Shift-stable Learning Algorithms: A Hierarchy of Shift-Stable Distributions

-\begin{definition}[Mean-shifted mechanisms] An (arbitrary) mean-shift in the mechanism generating a variable $V$ corresponds to an environment-specific (arbitrary) change in the intercept of its linear structural equation $V = \text{intercept}_{env} + \sum_{X\in pa(V)} \lambda_{xv} X + u_v$. \end{definition}
+\begin{definition}[Mean-shifted mechanisms] A mean-shift in the mechanism generating a variable $V$ corresponds to an environment-specific change in the intercept of its linear structural equation $V = \text{intercept}_{env} + \sum_{X\in pa(V)} \lambda_{xv} X + u_v$.
+Nonlinear generalizations are possible. \end{definition}

-\citet{subbaswamycounterfactual} speak of shifts in mechanism, but their method can actually deal with another special case: \emph{edge-strength shifts} in which a subset of edges into a variable may vary. \begin{definition}[Edge-strength shift] An edge-strength shift in edge $X\rightarrow V$ corresponds to a change in the \emph{natural direct effect}: for $ Y = pa(V)\setminus X$ we have that $E[V(x^\prime, Y(x)) - V(x)]$ changes, where $V(x)$ is the counterfactual value of $V$ had $X$ been $x$. \end{definition}
+Another special case considered by \cite{subbaswamycounterfactual} is \emph{edge-strength shifts}, in which the relationship encoded by a subset of edges into a variable may vary.
+Variation along an individual edge corresponds to the \emph{natural direct effect} \citep[Chapter 4]{pearl2009causality}.
+Thus, an edge-strength shift is a mechanism shift which changes the natural direct effect associated with the edge. \begin{definition}[Edge-strength shift] An edge-strength shift in edge $X\rightarrow V$ corresponds to a change in the \emph{natural direct effect}: for $ Y = pa(V)\setminus X$ we have that $E[V(x^\prime, Y(x)) - V(x)]$ changes, where $V(x)$ is the counterfactual value of $V$ had $X$ been $x$, and $V(x^\prime, Y(x))$ is the counterfactual value of $V$ had $X$ been $x^\prime$ and had $Y$ been counterfactually generated under $X=x$. \end{definition}

-\textbf{Key Result:} \emph{All of these shifts can be expressed in terms of edges.} First, edge-strength shifts naturally correspond to particular edges.
-Next, since the mechanism generating a variable $V$ is encoded graphically by all of the edges into $V$, shifts in mechanism can also be represented by marking all edges into $V$.\footnote{For shifts in mechanism to an exogenous variable $V$ with no parents in the graph, one might imagine adding an explicit mechanism variable $M_V$ to the graph and considering the edge $M_V \rightarrow V$ to be unstable.} Finally, mean-shifts correspond to an edge $A \rightarrow V$ where for environment (or ``anchor'') $A$ the mean of $V$ is shifted.
-We will denote the set of \emph{unstable edges} that can vary across environments as $E_u \subseteq E$ where $E$ is the set of edges in $\mathcal{G}$.
+\textbf{Key Result:} \emph{All of these shifts can be expressed in terms of edges.} First, edge-strength shifts directly correspond to particular edges.
+Next, since the mechanism generating a variable $V$ is encoded graphically by all of the edges into $V$, shifts in mechanism can be represented by marking all edges into $V$ as unstable.
+For shifts in mechanism to an exogenous variable $V$ with no parents in the graph, one might imagine adding an explicit mechanism variable $M_V$ to the graph and considering the edge $M_V \rightarrow V$ to be unstable.
+Finally, mean-shifts correspond to an edge $A \rightarrow V$ where the mean of $V$ is shifted in each environment $A$ (also referred to as an ``anchor'', see \citep{rothenhausler2018anchor} for a discussion of anchor variables).
+Thus, mean-shifts are an example of a specific type of edge shift.
+While the edge representation of shifts is more general, we note that it cannot differentiate between specific instances of shifts (e.g., a mean-shift and a shift in the natural direct effect of an ``anchor'' variable will have the same graphical representation).

+We denote the set of \emph{unstable edges} that can vary across environments by $E_u \subseteq E$ where $E$ is the set of edges in $\mathcal{G}$.
 Graphically, unstable edges will be colored.

-\begin{definition}[Unstable Edge] An edge is said to be unstable if it is the target of an edge-strength shift or the mechanism associated with the edge is the target of an arbitrary shift. \end{definition}
+\begin{definition}[Unstable Edge] An edge is said to be unstable if it is the target of an edge-strength shift or a mechanism shift. \end{definition}